Music CD and Original Artwork for Duplication & Packaging

-Do you still need physical music CDs and artwork packaging?
+Do we still need physical music CDs and artwork packaging?

 In the past, one of the many roadblocks for many independent musicians attempting to professionally put out their completed music for the first time, was the expenditure involved with the CD duplication of their music tracks, as well as producing the CD artwork and packaging.